Travel Postcard: 48 hours in the Scottish Highlands

-FORT WILLIAM, Scotland (Reuters) - Often voted the world’s greatest train journey, the voyage from Glasgow to Fort William and Mallaig in the Scottish highlands defies superlatives thanks to its stunning views and wild landscapes.
+FORT WILLIAM, Scotland, May 10 (Reuters) - Often voted the world’s greatest train journey, the voyage from Glasgow to Fort William and Mallaig in the Scottish highlands defies superlatives thanks to its stunning views and wild landscapes.

 Several of the stations have no villages to accompany them, they are just stopping off points for hikers or skiers.
 But it is not all wilderness, with Fort William a decent-sized town packed with food and drink options.